Honda XR150 Maintenance

-Maintenance is absolutely essential in order for the safe operation of the bike.
-At RentABike, we service all of their bikes before and after they are returned.
+Honda XR150 maintenance is absolutely essential in order for the safe operation of the bike.
+At Rentabike, we service all our rental bikes before and after they are returned.
 They look for any issues and fix them immediately.
 However, whilst you are renting a bike, you need to make daily checks and try to prevent any problems developing.
 It IS your responsibility to look out for any potential problems.
 This is both for your safety and for the smooth operation of the bike.

 Important note: You really should contact the owner of the bike (Rental Firm) BEFORE any work is carried out.
 Hopefully, they can talk to the mechanic to check that the work is required, that the parts to be used are correct and that the cost is also accurate.
 This is a win win situation as it helps to avoid disputes and maximize safety.
 It can also mean that you don’t have to pay for the work done and you will be reimbursed.